 How to understand Flow XML

-So when it comes to understanding the changes you’re deploying, it can be difficult to actually understand what’s included in your Flow.
+So when it comes to understanding the changes you’re deploying, it can be difficult to know what’s included in your Flow.
 What version is it?
 What were its most recent changes?
 Does it include this specific element?
-This all creates a huge amount of difficulty when it comes to deploying Flows, especially when you work in a large team where multiple admins may be working on a Flow at the same time.
+This creates a huge amount of difficulty when it comes to deploying Flows, especially when you work in a large team where multiple admins may be working on a Flow at the same time.
 It’ll leave you wondering whether deploying your most recent changes carries the risk of deleting someone else’s work, and likely relying on manual testing to make sure you haven’t overwritten or missed something.

 Unfortunately, without a specialist solution, your best bet is either to blindly deploy your changes and hope you can unpick them in production, or to comb through the XML line by line to spot differences between your Flows in your development and production environments.